Last Updated:

 • living with HIV infection

-• with immune-mediated inflammatory disease receiving immunomodulatory agents (eg, rheumatoid arthritis, systemic lupus erythematosus, inflammatory bowel disease, Crohn’s disease, ulcerative colitis).
+• with immune-mediated inflammatory disease receiving immunomodulatory agents (eg, inflammatory bowel disease, Crohn’s disease, ulcerative colitis).

 Other conditions that can increase risk of zoster in older adults, include: